cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 - `Probe.fromHttpGet()`
 - `Probe.fromCommand()`

-Readiness probes can be configured at the container-level through the `readiness` option:
+Readiness, liveness, and startup probes can be configured at the container-level through the `readiness`, `liveness`, and `startup` options:

 ```ts
 new kplus.Container({